-PREREQUISITES: AVE 290 VISUAL EFFECTS 1
+PREREQUISITE: AVE 290 VISUAL EFFECTS 1

 This course will take students' knowledge beyond the Visual Effects 1 course by covering advanced simulation techniques and rendering options inside a 3D environment.
-Throughout the class, we will study real-world references and take an in-depth look at the workflows used to produce an FX simulation that resembles various real-world phenomena.
-In addition, students will focus on different topics covering the fundamentals of Volumes, Pyro simulations, FLIP, and Ocean simulations.
+Throughout the class, we will study real-world references and take an in-depth look at the workflows used to produce an FX simulation that resembles various real-world phenomena such as rainstorms and ocean movements.